 Edinburgh Information Extraction for Electronic Healthcare Records

-We are developing natural language processing technology for raw text in electronic healthcare records (EHR) in collaboration with clinicians and epidemiologists at the University of Edinburgh.
+We are developing natural language processing (NLP) technology for raw text in electronic healthcare records (EHR) in collaboration with clinicians and epidemiologists at the University of Edinburgh.
 The first system (EdIE-R), a rule-based information extraction and classification system for stroke phenotypes and types, was developed based on extensive analysis of Scottish brain imaging reports and their manually enriched annotations created by domain experts.
 The datasets that were annotated for system development and evaluation are the Edinburgh Stroke Study and brain imaging reports from NHS Tayside.
-EdIE-R is currently being prepared for an official release to the research community.
 We are also exploring the use of machine learning and deep learning approaches for doing the same tasks as EdIE-R.

 We are currently applying our different systems as well as external systems developed by other research groups to radiology reports from NHS Fife and reports for Generation Scotland patients (from NHS Tayside, Lothian and Greater Glasgow and Fife).
 In the latter case the aim is to link the information extracted using NLP to other data available for each patient.
 A longer-term goal is to do large-scale analysis of radiology reports across Scotland for epidemiological research and potential cohort selection.

 This work is applied and conducted in a number of projects including an MRC Mental Health Data Pathfinder study (PI: Prof. Andrew McIntosh, CoI: Dr. Heather Sibley) and in a Turing project (PI: Dr. Beatrice Alex).